BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-07-08-encrypt-aws-amis.md

 As our AMI has to be shared to other accounts, it was impossible to encrypt our AMI with the account default KMS Key.
 So we created a dedicated KMS Key for Packer encryption.

-And it worked !
+And it worked!
 We had our beautiful encrypted AMI, ready to use in all our accounts.

 ![How we build our encrypted AMIs](/images/posts/2022-07-08-encrypt-aws-amis/build_encrypted_amis.png)